 Revising Manual for Streets

 Streets and roads make up around three-quarters of all public space - their design, appearance, and the way they function have a huge impact on the quality of people's lives as well as economic and social vitality and environmental sustainability.
-Getting the technical advice right and making sure it is used is therefore crucial to deliver better public spaces.
+The advice in the original Manual, available at www.gov.uk/government/publications/manual-for-streets, and Manual for Streets 2, still stands and should be used by all those involved in the design and maintenance of streets.

 Get ahead with CIHT Membership